-Where this power is exercised a report shall be submitted to the next suitable meeting of the Executive Board.
+Where this power is exercised a report shall be submitted to the next suitable meeting of the Executive Board, or Council if appropriate.

 The Council must have available to it a way of dealing with problems immediately but with the political input guaranteed by consultation with Leader and Deputy Leader.
-The above wording provides that "safety valve."
+The above wording provides that "safety valve".

-17.02 Interpretation
+16.02 Interpretation